Estate Planning Attorney, Wills & Trusts | Atlanta, GA

 Guardian.
 This is the person you appoint to care or see to the care of your minor children until they have attained age 18.

 The same person or several different people can fill any of the listed offices.
 You may also designate more than one person.
 If you do not want an individual to serve in the Executor or Trustee capacity, many banks have trust departments that fill these responsibilities.

-The “American Taxpayer Relief Act of 2012” provides a per person exemption for estates that have less than $5.49 million in assets.
-This means that in 2017, you may pass up to $5.49 million in assets estate tax free to your beneficiaries.
-Perhaps even more important for some married couples, the law makes permanent a portability provision that provides for an exemption of up to $10.98 million.
+The recently enacted Tax Cuts and Jobs Act significantly increased the per person exemption for estates.
+This means that in 2018, you may pass up to $11.2 million in assets estate tax free to your beneficiaries.
+Perhaps even more important for some married couples, the law retains a portability provision that provides for an exemption of up to $22.4 million.
 If one spouse dies without using up his or her federal estate tax exemption, the unused portion may be transferred to the surviving spouse if elected by the executor of the estate of the first-to-die spouse.